Modulr and Tyk

 Who is Modulr?

-Modulr is the Payments as a Service API platform built for businesses that need a faster, easier and more reliable way to move money.
+Modulr is the embedded payments platform built for businesses that need a faster, easier and more reliable way to move money.
 Businesses can automate payment flows, embed payments into their platforms and build entirely new payment products and services themselves.
 All managed in real-time, 24/7 from one API.

 Why did Modulr need an API gateway?